Protecting Executives with Online Data: Three Success Stories

 Social media is a valuable source of public information about potential executive threats.
-These can occur both on mainstream, moderated sources like Twitter, as well as more niche, unregulated networks like Gab.
+These can occur both on mainstream, moderated sources like Twitter, as well as more niche, unregulated networks.
 For example, a disgruntled former employee or anti-capitalist extremist could directly threaten an executive on these networks.
 Whether or not these threats are genuine, they must be taken seriously by security teams.

 With this information, the team could assess other public content by this user to get more context on the situation, notify the CEO’s security detail, and take extra precautions to ensure their safety.
 If necessary, organizations can also involve law enforcement to investigate specific incidents.

 Organizations are investing in global business travel more than ever.
 Travel risk management is a growing industry, leveraging technology to keep executives and other personnel safe abroad.
 It’s no longer enough to develop effective response strategies—security teams must also monitor online data closely as events unfold and prevent executives from encountering threats.